DJKai/ModPE-Scrips/README.md

 if you do /hi the chat will say Hello

-between diffenent commands add } and when you finish the scrit add
+between diffenent commands add } and when you finish the script add

 }